Writing is easy.

 Here are all the benefits of using Mindmeister as a mind mapping tool:

-#1.
-Mindmeister boasts dozens of stock templates ranging from sales plan to blog post outline that you can use to create your next mind map within seconds and then customize all the fields with your personal information.
+Mindmeister boasts dozens of stock templates, ranging from sales plans to a blog post outline that you can use to create your next mind map within seconds and then customize all the fields with your personal information.

 #2.
 What I like the most about Mindmeister is it lets me collaborate with my colleagues in real time, and when we’re happy with the end result, I can convert the mind map into a presentation and send it to our clients.